manuel-192/Antergos/Antergos-packages/README.md

 ### pkgget
 Install any package from this "repo" (you are looking at it right now!).<br>
 <b>Warning</b>: be aware that packages here have no signatures, so use this at your own risk.
-They will be, however, checked with sha512sum after download.
+However, pkgget checks packages with sha512sum after download.

 ### remirror
 Rank mirrors on Antergos and/or Arch.